puppetlabs/puppet-instruqt-tracks/install-and-explore-the-puppet-agent-on-linux/08-wrapup-and-feedback/assignment.md

 slug: wrapup-and-feedback
 id: nyd2wskqueys
 type: challenge
-title: "Wrap-Up and Feedback \U0001F4AC"
+title: "Wrap-up and feedback \U0001F4AC"
 teaser: Recap what you learned and tell us what you think.
 notes:
 - type: text